By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Measure Your RV Platform Before You Order

-- Check whether the bedroom sits in a slide-out.
-If it does, verify that a thicker mattress won't interfere with the slide mechanism when retracted for travel.
+• Check whether the bedroom sits in a slide-out.
+If so, verify that a thicker mattress will not interfere with the slide mechanism when retracted for travel.

-- Write down the measurements and compare them to the mattress listing specifications — not just the size name — before purchasing.
+• Compare your measurements to the mattress listing specifications directly, not just the size name, before purchasing.

-Some RV owners opt for custom-cut foam mattresses precisely because the platform dimensions in their specific unit don't match any standard RV size.
+Some RV owners choose custom-cut foam mattresses precisely because their platform dimensions do not match any standard RV size.
 Custom foam is widely available and often costs less than a branded RV mattress while delivering a perfect fit.
 See our short queen mattress guide for more detail on sourcing options.

 Frequently Asked Questions